bayesianbrad/machine-learning-flight-rules/README.md

 ### Always set the random seed

 This will prevent (most, but not all!) variation in results between otherwise identical training runs.

-If you're using pytorch, you can set the random seed by following: _link to random seed setting pytorch_

 ### Make a baseline and then increase the size of your model until it overfits